 The Industrial-Organizational Psychologist (TIP) is the official publication of the Society for Industrial and Organizational Psychology, Inc. It is posted online quarterly by the Society for Industrial and Organizational Psychology, Inc., 440 East Poe Road Ste 101, Bowling Green OH 43402-1355.
 More than 9,000 members and other interested readers are notified when a new issue is made available.

-Opinions expressed are those of the writers and do not necessarily reflect the official position of the Society for Industrial and Organizational Psychology, the American Psychological Association, or the Association for Psychological Science, unless so stated.
+Opinions expressed are those of the writers and do not necessarily reflect the official position of the Society for Industrial and Organizational Psychology unless so stated.

 Mission Statement: The Industrial-Organizational Psychologist (TIP) is an official publication of the Society for Industrial and Psychology, Inc. The purpose of TIP is to provide news, reports, and noncommercial information related to the fundamental practice, science, and teaching issues in industrial and organizational psychology.
-TIP serves as a chief venue for communication with SIOP members and a forum for collegial discussion of trends in science, practice, and education.
+TIP serves as an important channel for communication with SIOP members and a forum for inclusive, collegial discussion of trends in science, practice, and education.

 Information for TIP Contributors:

 Please read carefully before sending a submission.

 TIP encourages submissions of papers addressing issues related to the practice, science, and/or teaching of industrial and organizational psychology.
 Preference is given to submissions that have broad appeal to SIOP members, that represent and